...

 Online Translation

 Since the 1950s, the only way we have been able to cope with the problems of our digitized world is through cooperation with machines.
 Actually, the point that we want to make is how we can retrace the problems that we face.
 Does the system create these problems, or have we naturally come to this point in time due to reasons beyond our control?
 We will try to answer these questions, which also have a slightly philosophical aspect, with more concrete data.
+The digitalization that encompasses every part of our lives offers us a service called online translation.
+In our article, we will attempt to answer the following: What does online translation mean?
+What are the things not provided by an online translation service?
+And how does it make our lives easier?

 Online Translation Service